 A new industrial revolution is upon us, as intelligent machines take the place of humans across the economy.
 The impact of this could be vast – from increasingly sophisticated robots carrying out manual work, to artificial intelligence doing work in the law and accounting, through to robots working in the most human of jobs such as health and social care.
 This talk will examine whether the hype around AI is justified, which areas of work this will revolutionise, and which jobs will be untouched.

-This talk is open to all and will be followed by a reception and networking event in the Aphro foyer.
+This talk will be followed by a reception and networking event in the Aphro foyer.

 Please book for this event at https://www.eventbrite.com/e/will-a-robot-take-my-job-artificial-intelligence-and-the-future-of-work-tickets-88655989451